Eschatologue/CM_wiki/docs/class/rogue/justiciar.md

 ### Level 9: Wrathful Strikes

 When you hit a creature with an attack that includes Sneak Attack damage, you can expend a level 1+ spell slot to empower your strike with divine judgment.
-The additional damage from your Sneak Attack becomes :dmg-radiant: Radiant or :dmg-necrotic: Necrotic damage (choose each time), and you can treat any 1 or 2 on the Sneak Attack damage roll as a 3.
+The additional damage from your Sneak Attack becomes :dmg-radi: Radiant or :dmg-necr: Necrotic damage (choose each time), and you can treat any 1 or 2 on the Sneak Attack damage roll as a 3.

 ### Level 13: Divine Step